Isglad/refactoring-marketing-site/README.md

 ## Credits

-Collabortors on this project instructional staff, TAs in the University of Calfornia Berkeley Coding Bootcamp.
+Collabortors on this project are instructional staff, TAs and winter cohort 2022 of the University of Calfornia Berkeley Coding Bootcamp.

 ## License